RED LIGHT CAMERAS

 The City sent highwayrobbery.net an unsigned copy on Dec.
 21.

-The amendment will extend the term of the contract to Aug.
+The amendment extended the term of the contract to Aug.
 2018.

 Previous (Expired) Contracts